Welcome!

 Plan Updates

-Over the past few months, the Bellevue & Papillion Housing Resilience Plan planning team has been busy connecting with residents, stakeholders, and community leaders.
-Through listening sessions, surveys, workshops, and farmers market visits, community voices are helping shape a stronger, more resilient future for Bellevue and Papillion.
+Throughout 2025, the Bellevue & Papillion Housing Resilience Plan planning team connected with residents, stakeholders, and community leaders.
+Through listening sessions, surveys, workshops, and farmers market visits, community voices are helped shape a stronger, more resilient future for Bellevue and Papillion.

 The planning process officially launched on May 13, 2025, with the first Advisory Committee meeting.
 Thank you to everyone who joined to help start this important effort.
 Kickoff materials are also available in the document library.